SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

   ..

-14. After a few days, you will receive an email from NCBI informing you that your BioProject has been successfully created.
-Most importantly, they will send your BioProject ID, which you can now add to existing GenBank records or include in new GenBank submissions.
+14. After a few hours or days, NCBI will send an email to note that the Bioproject has been successfully created.
+Most importantly, they will send the BioProject ID, which can then be added to existing GenBank records or include in new GenBank submissions.

 How to update BioProject information
 ------------------------------------

-If your BioProject has already been published and you would like to update any of the entries from the BioProject creation process, email the changes you would like to make to bioprojecthelp@ncbi.nlm.nih.gov.
+If a BioProject has already been published and entries from the BioProject creation process need to be updated (i.e any typo corrections or perhaps an addition of a publication), email the changes to bioprojecthelp@ncbi.nlm.nih.gov.

 Adding a BioProject to existing GenBank records
 -----------------------------------------------

 Adding a BioProject ID to sequence records that are already published to GenBank is a manual procedure done through email.
-Email bioprojecthelp@ncbi.nlm.nih.gov, and let them know:

-	* your BioProject ID, and
+There are two options:

+Either - Email bioprojecthelp@ncbi.nlm.nih.gov with:

+	* the Bioproject ID in the subject line
-	* the range of GenBank accessions to which you would like to add the BioProject ID.
+	* the range of GenBank accessions to be added to the Bioproject in the body of the email

+Or - Treat the bioproject as a source modifier update to the GenBank accessions and email gb-admin@ncbi.nlm.nih.gov with:
+	* the range of GenBank accessions to be updated in the subject line
+	* attach a text file table that contains the fields "acc. num." and "Bioproject" (without the quotations)

 Adding a BioProject to new GenBank submissions
 ----------------------------------------------

 Out of the several different methods of publishing sequences to GenBank (Genbank Submission Portal, BankIt, Sequin, tbl2asn, Geneious, and BOLD), only the Genbank Submission Portal and tbl2asn have methods for adding a BioProject ID to a batch submission.

-If submitting C01 or rDNA through the Genbank Submission Portal, when creating the source modifier table for upload to the portal, simply add a column containing the PRNJ bioproject number with the column header "Bioproject" (without the quotations).
+If submitting C01 or rDNA through the Genbank Submission Portal, when creating the source modifier table for upload to the portal, simply add a column containing the bioproject ID with the column header "Bioproject" (without the quotations).

 If submitting through tbl2asn, follow instructions in the section below for bioproject addition.

-We are working with the Geneious developers to have BioProjects added to the :ref:`gb_submission_details` section of the Geneious Prime GenBank Upload Plugin.
-Currently, if submitting barcodes through the Geneious Prime Genbank Upload Plugin, we recommend submitting the sequences first and treating the sequences as "existing Genbank records" (see above).
+SIBN is working with the Geneious developers to have BioProjects added to the :ref:`gb_submission_details` section of the Geneious Prime GenBank Upload Plugin.
+Currently, if submitting barcodes through the Geneious Prime Genbank Upload Plugin, submit the sequences first and treat the sequences as "existing Genbank records" (see above).

 tbl2asn
 ~~~~~~~

 In the tbl2asn instruction manual at https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/, the 3 files required to create a submission package are a "template file", a FASTA file containing nucleotide sequences, and a feature table with annotations.
-The template file will be where we include the BioProject ID for a submission.
+The template file is where the BioProject ID is included for a submission.

 To create a GenBank submission template file, go to https://submit.ncbi.nlm.nih.gov/genbank/template/submission/, and fill out the form.
-The last section of the form is for "BioProject/BioSample Information", and this is where you will add your BioProject ID.
+The last section of the form is for "BioProject/BioSample Information", and this is where to add the BioProject ID.

 .. figure:: /images/tbl2asn_template_bioproject.png